fati-ma/reading-notes-401/read-26.md

 ## - [rendering elements](https://reactjs.org/docs/rendering-elements.html)

 - The smallest building block of a React app

+- Applications built with just React usually have a single root DOM node.
+If you are integrating React into an existing app, you may have as many isolated root DOM nodes as you like.

 - To render something in an html div somewhere, you pass both the react element and the root DOM, like this:
   ```